wonsunahn/CS1632_StochasticTesting/README.md

 ## Extra Credit Submission

+1. Fill in ReportTemplate.docx with the "memory-before.png" and
+   "memory-after.png" files generated above and export to ReportTemplate.pdf.

+1. Commit and push all your code and your report to your GitHub classroom repository.

-Modify your GitHub classroom repository to perform the above stochastic test.
-Please submit the repository to a separate **Supplementary Exercise 2 Extra Credit** link.
+1. Submit the repository to the **Supplementary Exercise 2 Extra Credit** link.